ericktgarcia/CS205FinalProject/README.md

 `mpic++ sampler_MPI.cpp -o sampler -lm`

-Finally, test the result:
+Finally, test the result.
+The sampler takes two parameters: the config file (here, InputFile.csv) and a task number.

-`mpirun -np 2 sampler InputFile.csv 1234`
+`mpirun -np 2 sampler InputFile.csv 1`

+With the sampler compiled, you can exit your interactive session and launch further experiments with sbatch. `mpiScript.sh` contains a minimal example experiment and can be launched with:

+'sbatch mpiScript.sh'

+## Configuration File
+The sampler takes in a configuration file in the form of a .csv to specific the model, output file, optimization method, and other parameters to test.

+`InputFile.csv` contains the settings used for our results.